 PLAY ADVICE AND INTRODUCTION

-There is little specific advice in this section, and while it's friendlier then the introduction to something like Keep on the Borderlands (a pure expression of that Gygaxian impartial actuary of death play style) it also has less advice on running the game, running monsters and thinking about the world.
+There is little specific advice in this section, and while it's friendlier then the introduction to something like Keep on the Borderlands (a pure expression of that Gygaxian impartial actuary of death play style) it also has less advice on running the game, running monsters and thinking about the world - in many more pages.
 What advice Phandelver offers however is refreshingly positive and encourages the sort of creative group story telling that only table top role playing games can deliver.
-It just fails to give practical examples of this, or when it does the actual adventure provided will trample all over them in favor of a squishy railroad, moral judgment of player goals and forced novelistic pacing.
+It just fails to give many practical examples of this, or worse, when it does the actual adventure provided tramples all over its ideals in favor of a squishy railroad, moral judgment of player goals and forced novelistic pacing.

 "The ancient rock spirits of the Wave Echo Cave produced marvelous magical gems, occasionally trading them to the primitive tribal peoples of the Coast, but as civilization grew the spirits retreated into their wondrous mine and traded less and less.
 The folly of civilization is to believe it can overpower the world, and enraged by the end of trade, armies from the growing city states banded together to seize the spirits' mine and enslave it's diminutive fey workers.
 A great battle was fought and both mines and armies destroyed, the land around them called cursed.
 The surviving kings and leaders destroyed the knowledge of their defeat and the mines' sealed entrances soon became a legend.
 A local sage claims to have rediscovered an entrance to the caves."